arthur7373/linux-training/level2/2-5-SSH.md

 feature _(if not can be added via “Optional features” (start typing in search “optional”…)_

 ### Using ssh without password (authenticating via public/private keypairs instead of password)

+> Remember again that assymetric keys are **not used for traffic encryption/decrytion**.
+> Key-based access is used to generate symmetric one-time key used for current session
+> * SSH Client puts it's public key in server's directory in `~/.ssh/authorized_keys`.
+When that client tries to connect, server generates a random message and asks to encrypt it with its private key.
+> * SSH Server gets encrypted message from SSH Client and tries to decrypt it with Client's public key.
+> * If OK then it trusts that Client.
+SSH Server generates symmetric key and securely sends it to the Client.
+> * This key can even be regenerated during a session upon mutual agreement.
+>

 Use `ssh-keygen` on your local system to generate public and private keys in SSH config directory: `~/.ssh`